HOME :: CONTACT

 Submitted by Karen Hunady from Crafts For All Seasons...

 This snowflake craft looks very elegant hanging in front of a window, or together in groupings.
 They sparkle ever so slightly, thanks to some glitter spray added at the end.
-All that is used to make this snowflake is white string and some fabric stiffener.
-It takes a little patience laying the string on the pattern.
-I have included a two different patterns below, one is easier than the other.
 Take your time and you'll be amazed at the results.
-If these are stored carefully, you can enjoy them year after year.
+If these are stored carefully, you can enjoy them for many years to come.

 snowflake image 1